codemix/oauth2yii/docs/server.md

         'class' => 'OAuth2Yii\Component\WebUser',
 ```

+If you used a different name than `oauth2` for your server component, you can configure it
+in the `oauth2` property of `WebUser`.

 ## `token` action

 This action is required by all grant types.
 It's available as an
 [action class](http://www.yiiframework.com/doc/guide/1.1/en/basics.controller#action) that you
 can configure in any controller you want.
-We recommend to create an `OAuthController` and
+We recommend creating an `OAuthController` and
 import the action as follows.

 ```php